KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 As the first category of outputs have range between 0 and 1, the loss used is categorical cross entropy.
 For the second category of outputs, the loss used is mean squared error (MSE).

 # Parallel Processing
 Finally, now as our model is ready we are need to define parallel threads for updates.
-In this project, 16 parallel threads have been defined, each of which runs until terminal it true (bird died) or until for $$ {t}_{max} $$  steps have been performed, before weight updates are backpropogated.
+In this project, 16 parallel threads have been defined, each of which runs until terminal it true (bird died) or until $$ {t}_{max} $$  steps have been performed, before weight updates are backpropogated.
 The value of $$ {t}_{max} $$ used is 5 steps and hence the maximum number of inputs in each batch is 16x5 = 80.

 {% highlight python %}